jlsuarezs/MBPlacePickerController/README.md

 The map view has a toggle for displaying user location (even if the location is manual.)
 The user's location is indicated by a purple circle.

 	picker.map.showUserLocation = YES;	// Enables user location.

+Search
+---
+Search is included for free in 2.2.0.
+You can turn it on and off by setting the `showSearch` property of the `MBPlacePickerController`.
+The default value is `YES`.

 License
 ---